-On January 8, 2019, medical aid-in-dying legislation (HD 171) was introduced in the Massachusetts Legislature by Representative Louis L. Kafka and Senator William N. Brownsberger with a combined 63 cosponsors.
-The End of Life Option Act has been referred to the committee on Public Health.
+On January 8, 2019, medical aid-in-dying legislation (H.1926) was introduced in the Massachusetts Legislature by Representative Louis L. Kafka and Senator William N. Brownsberger with a combined 63 cosponsors.

-The Compassion & Choices Massachusetts team is meeting with legislators at the State Hous to build support for this important legislation and will continue to do so through the 2019-2020 legislative session.
+The Compassion & Choices Massachusetts team is meeting with legislators at the State House to build support for this important legislation and will continue to do so through the 2019-2020 legislative session.

 Non-binding medical aid-in-dying resolutions were passed in four additional jurisdictions in 2017 — Northampton, Amherst, Lexington and Falmouth — bringing the total including Cambridge and Provincetown to five.
 This is the result of hard work on the part of our volunteers and supporters.